Oscar P. Bruno

 Irma and Ross McCollum-William H. Corcoran Professor of Chemical Engineering and Environmental Science and Engineering

 Professor Flagan focuses on aerosols, and includes studies of secondary organic aerosols in the atmosphere, of biological particles such as pollen and their health impacts, and of the formation of particles and clouds in the atmosphere of Titan.
 At the center of his work is the development of methods for the physical, chemical, and biochemical characterization of aerosol particles ranging from particles as small a 1 nm diameter to pollen grains that can exceed 100 µm in size.
 He also applies methods derived from aerosol science to the study of phase transitions in materials, and the development of separations technologies.

 Xiaojing (Ruby) Fu

 Assistant Professor of Mechanical and Civil Engineering

 Ruby Fu studies subsurface fluid mechanics and how they shape our natural and engineered environments.
 Her work is applied to a wide range of geoscience problems in energy, resources and geohazards.
 Her current interests include clathrate and ice formation in porous media, hydrology, geologic carbon sequestration, and volcanic/geothermal systems.

 Barbara and Stanley R. Rawn, Jr., Professor of Materials Science and Applied Physics

 Professor Fultz focuses on materials physics and materials chemistry, presently with two emphases.
 One is on the origin of entropy, as studied by neutron scattering and computation.
-The second is on new materials for energy storage, such as Li- and H-storage materials.
+This has expanded to other thermophysical properties.
+The second is on new materials for energy storage, especially H-storage materials.